 Why Is It So Important to Visualize All Life Events?

-As it has already been mentioned, when something bad happens in front of our eyes, we seem to forget that we saw, heard, felt, but at the same time, we reduce our ability to fully perceive the world.
-The unconscious simply generalizes a single experience to all our perception of events.
-Perhaps, this can explain such the fact that many people with poor eyesight, passing various courses where they work with the perceptual filters, improve their vision.
+As previously mentioned, when something bad happens before our eyes, we tend to forget what we saw, heard, or felt, diminishing our overall ability to perceive the world fully.
+Our unconscious mind generalizes a single experience to all our perceptions of similar events.
+This might explain why many people with poor eyesight who take courses involving perceptual filters often see improvements in their vision.

 What is Mandala and Which Role Does It Play for the Memory Development?